kovidgoyal/kitty/docs/remote-control.rst

 therefore can control |kitty|.
 It can, however, be useful to block programs running on other computers (for example, over ssh) or as other users.

+.. note:: You dont need ``allow_remote_control`` to make this work as it is limited to only programs running in that specific window.
+Be careful with what programs you run in such windows, since they can effectively control kitty, as if you were running with ``allow_remote_control`` turned on.

 Mapping key presses to remote control commands
 --------------------------------------------------